On June I joined Red Hat as a Senior Software Engineer.

-And if you don’t have a good answer, are you willing to pay for the consultancy?
+And if you don’t have a good answer right now, are you willing to pay for the consultancy?
 Or give something in exchange?
-Before you ask for help, give at least one good reason to help you.
+There are people that can help you out there, you just have to wake up their interest.

 Do we really need to explain the problem of diversity?
 IT is mainly white and male.
 Even the most egalitarian person have biases due to have lived on a non egalitarian world and this reflects on our community.
 There are also society pressure to some groups of persons not to work on IT.

 “True peace is not merely the absence of tension; it is the presence of justice.”

 In short, diversity should just be a matter of Social Justice.

 But if you are looking for more purely economical reasons, recent studies have shown that diverse teams are more efficient and provide more quality outputs .
 This means that even when a company invest explicitly on improve their inclusivity and diversity, the return of investment is usually high.
 Investing in diversity is a win win situation, but it requires some deconstruction and some effort from all the people involved.

 On this article, I am going to focus on women and the gender gap because that’s the issue I am most familiar with.
 Also, because as half the population everywhere is female, it is an easy aspect to quantify.
 But all content here can be extrapolated to any other under-represented group.
 Just extrapolate statistics and adapt numbers, when applies.

 We know that the origin of the problem is probably not on your side: if fewer women study IT, how can half of your team be a women?
 But there are many things you can do to help leverage the issue.